corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 This is achieved through the use of certain annotations.
 Whenever a change is made, an annotation capturing the change must be added (whilst it can be omitted any interoperability will be lost).
-Corda supports two modifications to enumerated types, adding new constants, and renaming existing constants
+Corda supports two modifications to enumerated types, adding new constants, and renaming existing constants.

 {{< warning >}}
 Once added, evolution annotations MUST NEVER be removed from a class, doing so will break